MrFahad/MV-Soccer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 #### Citation

-If you use our work for academic research, please cite
+If you find our work interesting and use it work for academic research, please cite

 ```
 @InProceedings{Majeed_2024_CVPR,